 Proposition 64, legalizing recreational marijuana, was passed two decades after Prop 215.
 But even though recreational marijuana is legal, California’s medical marijuana laws and system are still relevant for public health.

 For one thing, the strict quantity limits applicable to recreational do not apply.
 Medical marijuana users can, with a doctor’s recommendation, possess as much marijuana as their condition reasonably demands for medical purposes.

 Additionally, people under 21 may use and cultivate medical marijuana with a doctor’s recommendation (and, if they are under 18, the consent of a parent).

 Who may legally use medical marijuana?

-Under the CUA, you are legally entitled to use medical marijuana if a doctor has recommended it or approved it for the treatment of a serious medical condition such as:
+Under the CUA, a qualified patient is legally entitled to a medical marijuana identification card if a doctor has recommended it or approved it for the treatment of a serious medical condition such as:

 - Multiple sclerosis,

 - Persistent muscle spasms,

 - Any other debilitating condition, including chronic pain or severe nausea.17

 The definition of a “primary caregiver”